squint-cljs/squint/README.markdown

 ** Getting data into JS **

-To get the value of a clojure symbol into a javascript call, use (clj)
+To get the value of a clojure expression into javascript, use (clj)

     (let [foo 42]
         (js (+ 3 (clj foo))))
     => (js (+ 3 42)) => "(3 + 42)"

-clj is a "marker" in the js macro.
-The contents of the `clj` form are evaluated according to normal Clojure rules, and the result is passed into `(js)`.
+`clj` is a "marker" in the js macro.
+The `clj` can contain arbitrary normal Clojure, and the result is passed into `(js)`.
+The `clj` form is allowed to return anything that scriptjure knows how to handle.
 Since `clj` is not a var, it never needs to be qualified.
 The clj form is only valid inside a `(js)` form.
-The `clj` form is allowed to return anything that scriptjure knows how to handle.

 `clj` can be use anywhere in a `js` form: